DOCK 6 FAQ

 General Questions

-The most current release is version 6.2 which was released in March 2008.
+The current release is version 6.12 which was released in September 2024.

 In general, yes.
 In particular, bug fixes and basic improvements will make the upgrade worthwhile even if the new functionalities are not desired.